 What is Rocket League Error 68?

-Somewhere along those lines spurts Rocket League error 68, or Rocket League failed to start error code 68, coming into action when a player is banned from playing the title.
-You got that right.
-The issue at hand isn’t a fault on the side of the developers.
-It’s meant to manifest for players who aren’t on their best behavior in the game.
+Rocket League error code 68, or Rocket League failed to start error code 68, typically occurs when a player is temporarily banned from playing the game.
+This issue is not a developer fault but is intended for players who have not adhered to proper behavior in the game.

 How To Fix Error 68 In Rocket League